 In three seasons in Bakersfield (2011-13), Shepardson led the program from zero wins to 21 and to second-place regular season and tournament finishes in the Western Athletic Conference while also starting the beach volleyball program.
-She took over a program that went 0-31 in 2010 and led it to an 8-18 record in her first year.
-The improved number of 10.5, determined by adding the difference in victories between the two seasons to the difference in losses and dividing by two, was the sixth-best improvement in the NCAA.
-The 2012 team continued the upward progression, finishing with a 14-17 record in the team's final season as an NCAA Division I Independent.
-Her 2013 team ended the season with a 21-12 overall record and 12-4 mark in the Western Athletic Conference, setting a school record for the most wins in a season.
-The team finished second in the WAC regular-season standings and advanced to the championship match of the WAC Tournament.
-Three Roadrunners earned first or second team All-WAC honors for their play, and four players received Academic All-WAC honors.
+She took over a program that went 0-31 in 2010 and led it to an 8-18 record in her first year, the sixth-best improvement in the NCAA.
+The 2012 team continued the upward progression, finishing with a 14-17 record in the team's final season as an NCAA Division I Independent, and her 2013 team posted a 21-12 overall record and 12-4 mark in its first season in the WAC, setting a school record for most wins in a season.
+The team finished second in the 2013 WAC regular-season standings and advanced to the championship match of the WAC Tournament.
+Three Roadrunners earned first or second-team All-WAC honors and four received Academic All-WAC honors.

-As a collegiate player at the University of South Florida, the former Jolene Patton helped the Bulls win two Conference USA Regular-Season Co-Championships (2000 and 2002) and make two NCAA Tournament appearances (2000 and 2002).
-She ranked second on the team with 416 kills, 35 service aces and 377 digs in 2002 as the Bulls advanced to the second round of the tournament, sweeping Florida State in the first round before losing to host Florida.
+As a collegiate player at USF (2000-2002), the former Jolene Patton was part of Bulls teams that won two Conference USA regular-season co-championships (2000 and 2002) and made two NCAA Tournament appearances (2000 and 2002).
+She ranked second on the team with 416 kills, 35 service aces and 377 digs in 2002 as the Bulls advanced to the second round of the NCAA tournament, sweeping Florida State in the first round before falling to host Florida.
 Shepardson finished her career with 729 kills in two seasons, ranking second on the team in both years.

-Aaron Shepardson is in his fourth season as the associate head coach for the San José State women's indoor volleyball team in addition to serving as the Spartan beach volleyball head coach.
+Aaron Shepardson is in his fifth season as the associate head coach for the San José State women's indoor volleyball team in addition to serving as the Spartan beach volleyball head coach.